superstreamlabs/memphis.js/README.md

 ### Message ID

-Stations are idempotent by default for 2 minutes (can be configured), Idempotency achieved by adding a message id
+Stations are idempotent by default for 2 minutes (can be configured).
+Idempotency is achieved by adding a message-id

 ```js
 await producer.produce({